PyMoDAQ/PyMoDAQ/docs/src/usage/plugin_development.rst

 __ https://pymodaq.cnrs.fr/en/pymodaq-dev/user_folder/installation.html#

-Let's try to install it with the plugin manager.
-In your terminal, within your activated environment where you just installed PyMoDAQ (the lign of your terminal should start with *(pmd_dev)*), type
+Now that PyMoDAQ is installed and you have activated your environment (the lign of your terminal should start with *(pmd_dev)*), we will try to install the PI instrument plugin with the plugin manager.
+In your terminal, execute the following command

 ``(pmd_dev) >plugin_manager``